Cisco Email Security

 Permission Requirements

 Each endpoint in the Cisco Email Security API requires a certain permission scope.
-Please configure your desired privileges based on your specific needs.
+Configure the privileges based on the desired needs.

 As Cisco Email Security is using role-based access control (RBAC), the D3 connector will be generated based on a specific user account and the application.
 Therefore, the command permissions are inherited from the user account’s role.
 Users need to configure their user profile from the Cisco Email Security console for each command in this integration.